-Emergency preparedness/environmental hazards
+Emergency preparedness and environmental hazards

 The PHA’s responsibility for the statutory health protection function includes emergency preparedness, the development of public health emergency plans for major incidents, and support for trusts and other Health and Social Care (HSC) and non-HSC organisations as required.